Particular/docs.particular.net/nservicebus/messaging/headers.md

 ### NServiceBus.Transport.Encoding

 States what type of body serialization is used.
-Currently only set by Azure Service Bus based the configured value for [BrokeredMessageBodyType](/transports/azure-service-bus/legacy/configuration/full.md#controlling-connectivity).
+Used only by the legacy Azure Service Bus transport which is no longer supported.

 ## Serialization headers